mohanmca/MohanLearningGround/src/main/md/Mind/Concentration.md

 ## Flow and Yoga
 * Start with  right posture, sit straight.
 Don't lean forward like sleeping or releaxed
-* Do pranayama - concentration will make breathing in both nostril
+* Do pranayama - concentration will make breathing in both nostril, Balanced breath should be there to focus.
-  * Can try with "Nadi suddhi pranayama"
+  * We can try with "Nadi suddhi pranayama" (In the ration of - Breath in 1 vs breath out 2)
 * Arouse curiosity, setup a problem and read material so you will be curious and concentrate more.
 * Avoid polluted, noisy area and try to withdraw from rest of the world.
 * Focus (Dharana)